btccom/btcpool-ABANDONED/docs/Example_for_Modify_the_Config_File.md

-# example : modify the config file to deploy pool function
+# Example : Modify the Config File to Deploy Pool Function
 if you want to run all pool function in one machine, the follow config maybe be useful.

 ### start sserver service：